Seajull/TransPo-RG/README.md

 ### TransPo-RG
-for : Transfert of Position to Resequenced Genome
+Transfert of Position to Resequenced Genome
 ### Requires :

 * bwa mem (0.7.15)